 This post may contain affiliate links, which means that I earn a commission if you purchase through those links.
 These are all products I use daily and highly recommend.
 Thanks for the support that makes Panthers & Peonies possible!

 I have a mile-long list of recipes I want to try.
 Most of them are scribbles in my “Food Blog Notebook”, a lot of them are followed by question marks and sometimes a snide comment to my future self.
 And that doesn’t even include my Pinterest list of recipes I want to make.
-But sometimes, even in the midst of baking, an idea will come to me and I drop everything I’m doing because it’s something I need to make.
+But sometimes, even in the midst of baking, an idea will come to me and I drop everything I’m doing because I need to make it, now.

 These cookies are the quintessential peanut butter cookie: puffy and soft with crispy edges.
 But they’re a little extra puffy because they’re filled with a disk of ganache.
-It’s like you’re biting into a chocolate truffle, but instead of the crunchy outer coating of tempered chocolate, it’s a peanut butter cookie.
+It’s like you’re biting into a chocolate truffle, but instead of the crunchy outer coating of tempered chocolate, it’s crunchy pretzels.